 Though it is not a big city, this northern Tanzanian city is a hot spot for tourists.
 Whether you want to go on safari, mountain trekking or just enjoy some of Tanzania's famous landscapes, it is inevitable to visit Arusha.
 Surrounded by most of the famous national parks, only one hour drive from Mount Kilimanjaro and a constant view from the inner city of Mount Meru, makes this city a must see.
 Along with the fast growing tourism to this area, Arusha is also a major international diplomatic hub.
 The UN is represented in the city along with the International Criminal Tribunal for Rwanda.
 It is also a highly multicultural city with red clad Maasai tribes to people from African, Asian and European descent dwelling in the city.

 Arusha has a location in northern Tanzania and is the capital of the Arusha region with a population of approximately 1.5 million people.
 The region consists of many surrounding villages and districts, where most of the volunteer projects are offered.
-Karibu Tanzania's head office is also based in Arusha, making it easier for us to coordinate with volunteers who stay in Arusha.
-As for visitors of Tanzania, this is the hot spot where most of your journeys will begin, but we also recommend you to check this city out for its multicultural cuisines and vibrant nightlife, it is worth spending a day or two on.
+Karibu Tanzania's head office is also based in Arusha, As for visitors of Tanzania, this is the hot spot where most of your journeys will begin, but we also recommend you to check this city out for its multicultural cuisines and vibrant nightlife, it is worth spending a day or two on.

 4 Days Tented Camp Safaris (from: US$ 1,165 p/p)